 Finished with my book and ready to branch out into more bread baking?
 Here are some of my favorite books:

-If you made it to the back of my book and delved into sourdough, Sarah’s book is a wonderful place to move forward, Her recipes are extremely creative, and she delves into all kind of unique flours and flavor profiles.
-If you want to get experimental in sourdough across all types of baking (not just breads) this is the place to go.
+If you made it to the back of my book and delved into sourdough, Sarah’s book is a wonderful place to move forward, Her recipes are extremely creative, and she gets into all kind of unique flours and flavor profiles.
+If you want to get experimental incorporating sourdough across all types of baking (not just breads) this is the place to go.
 There is a wonderful sourdough lemon madeleine recipe in here as well.